minakosm/turtle_lidar/README.md

 You can test the library using points from example/lidar.txt file by running:
 ./TestExample
 in the build directory.
-Two txt files are generated containing non-ground points and their corresponding cluster labels
-You can change the ground removing parameters by editing config.ini (no need to rebuild the whole project)
+You can change the pipeline parameters by editing config.ini (no need to rebuild the whole project)

 #### TODO
-Cone detection from clusters
 ROS Wrapper
+Cone color detection from cone clusters